-6.5 Supplying additional compiler flags
+7.5 Supplying additional compiler flags

 Additional compiler flags can be supplied by setting the OPT, FOPT (for Fortran), and CC environment variables.
+When providing options that should improve the performance of the code ensure that you also set -DNDEBUG so that debugging code is not executed.